Health and Access to Care and Coverage for Lesbian, Gay, Bisexual, and Transgender Individuals in the U.S.

 Lastly, while sexual orientation and gender identity are important aspects of an individual’s identity, they interact with many other factors, including sex, race/ethnicity, and class.
 The intersection of these characteristics helps to shape an individual’s health, access to care, and experience with the health care system.

-- The most recent national estimates of the size of the LGBT population are from a 2012 Gallup poll, which found that 3.4% of Americans, or more than 9 million people, identify as LGBT.5,6 It is important to note that such estimates include only those who self-identify as LGBT and do not include those who may have engaged in same-sex behavior or have same-sex attraction but do not identify as gay, lesbian, or bisexual.
-Prior studies have looked beyond self-identification, including one that found that 10% of adults reported experience with same-sex partners.7 Pooled data from 2006-2010 from the National Survey of Family Growth found that 5.1% of women and 3.0% of men, ages 18-44, self-identified as gay, lesbian, or bisexual.8 In addition, a recent analysis indicates that standard survey measures appear to significantly underestimate non-heterosexual identity and same-sex sexual experiences.9
+- Data on the size of the LGBT population in the United States range.
+The latest data from the National Health Interview Survey (NHIS), a nationally representative survey of the U.S. population on health issues which now includes questions on sexual orientation, indicate that 2.3% of adults ages 18 and older in the U.S. identify as lesbian, gay, or bisexual, equating to more than 5.2 million people.5 Gallup poll data have found that between 3.4% and 3.6% of Americans ages 18 and older identify as LGBT, or about 9 million people.6,7,8,9 Estimates may vary due to differing methodologies for data collection.
+Most of these surveys include only those who self-identify as LGB10 and do not include those who may have engaged in same-sex behavior or have same-sex attraction but do not identify as gay, lesbian, or bisexual.
+Other studies have looked beyond self-identification, to include behavior and attraction, and obtained higher estimates, including one that found that 10% of adults reported experience with same-sex partners.11 In addition, a recent analysis indicates that standard survey measures appear to significantly underestimate non-heterosexual identity and same-sex sexual experiences.12

-- According to the Gallup poll, the share of adults who identify as LGBT ranges from a low of 1.7% in North Dakota to 10% in the District of Columbia.10 This range could reflect local policies and societal attitudes regarding LGBT equality, which may be correlated with an individual’s willingness to self-identify as a LGBT or live in a certain locale.
+- Estimates of self-identified LGBT individuals also vary by state.
+According to a 2012 Gallup poll, the share of adults who identify as LGBT ranges from a low of 1.7% in North Dakota to a high of 10% in the District of Columbia.14 This range could reflect local policies and societal attitudes regarding LGBT equality, which may be correlated with an individual’s willingness to self-identify as LGBT or live in a certain locale.

-- According to the 2012 American Community Survey, same-sex couples are less likely than both married and unmarried heterosexual couples to be raising children.12 Just over 40% of married and unmarried heterosexual couples are raising children, compared to 18% of same-sex couples, 11% of male same-sex couples and 24% of female same-sex couples.
+- According to the 2012 American Community Survey, a smaller share of same-sex couples is raising children compared to both married and unmarried heterosexual couples.17 Just over 40% of married and unmarried heterosexual couples are raising children, compared to 18% of same-sex couples, 11% of male same-sex couples and 24% of female same-sex couples.

-Compared to the general population, sexual and gender minorities are disproportionately poor overall, but there is variation between subgroups.
-A recent Pew Research poll of LGBT individuals found that about 4 in 10 (39%) earned $30,000 or less per year, compared to 28% of the U.S. population overall.13 Poverty rates on average are higher among lesbian and bisexual women, young people, and African Americans.14 According to an analysis of the 2006-2010 National Survey of Family Growth, more than one-quarter (28%) of lesbian and bisexual women are poor, compared with 21% of heterosexual women.14 Just over 1 in 5 gay and bisexual men (23%) are poor, compared to 15% of heterosexual men.
-However, when comparing couples, lesbian couples have the highest poverty rates, followed by heterosexual couples and male same-sex couples.14 Further, a recent survey of more than 6,400 transgender people from across the U.S. found that the transgender population is approximately 4 times as likely as the non-transgender population to have an annual income of less than $10,000.15Executive Summary Health Challenges
+- Compared to the general population, sexual and gender minorities are disproportionately poor overall, but there is variation between subgroups.
+A recent Pew Research poll of LGBT individuals found that about 4 in 10 (39%) earned $30,000 or less per year, compared to 28% of the U.S. population overall.18 Poverty rates on average are higher among lesbian and bisexual women, young people, and African Americans.19 According to an analysis of the 2006-2010 National Survey of Family Growth, more than one-quarter (28%) of lesbian and bisexual women are poor, compared with 21% of heterosexual women.
+Just over 1 in 5 gay and bisexual men (23%) are poor, compared to 15% of heterosexual men.
+However, when comparing couples, lesbian couples have the highest poverty rates, followed by heterosexual couples and male same-sex couples.
+Further, a recent survey of more than 6,400 transgender people from across the U.S. found that the transgender population is approximately 4 times as likely as the non-transgender population to have an annual income of less than $10,000.20

 also of interest